 I love teaching fermentation workshops and answering the many questions attendees ask me.
-I’ve tried to address most of them below but may have missed one or two.
+Here, I’ve tried to address most of the common questions I hear but may have missed one or two.
 If you have a burning question about fermentation that I haven’t included, please ask away and I’ll do my best to answer.

 This post focuses on vegetable or fruit ferments, such as: